+0

-The way 'You act The way
+The way things are now 'You act (You write) The way you want things to be

-things are (You you want

-now write) things to be

-report on problems with After reading your report, the plant director feels that the process being used now is faulty and a new one is necessary.
+Your reader is the director of a plant that is using an outdated process.
+The director feels that the process is fine.
+You write a report on problems with the current process and all ways, they can be overcome by various new processes.
+After reading your report, the plant director feels that the process being used now is faulty and a new one is necessary.

 The way You act The way

 things are (You you want

 now write) things to be

 Your readers are bank clerks who will be using the computer system.
-They are afraid if the new system and are therefore reluctant to use them procedure manual that shows how easy The bank clerks feel relaxed and self-confident after learning how to use the new system from your procedure manual.
+They are afraid if the new system and are therefore You write a procedure manual that shows how easy it is to use the new system.
+The bank clerks feel relaxed and self-confident after learning how to use the new system from your procedure manual.

-Guideline -III: (Identify and learn about your readers' important characteristics)

-You might want to think of your readers in terms of the following three roles:
+Guideline -III: (Identify and learn about your readers' important characteristics) You might want to think of your readers in terms of the following three roles:

-- Decision Makers
+Decision Makers

+reluctant to use

-- Advisors
+Advisors

+them

-- Implementers
+Implementers